getodk/docs/docs/form-operators-functions.rst

-    geoshape, shape, Specify a shape to use as a fence geopoint, point, Select a point to see whether it is in the fence,,placement-map note, in_note, Point is in fence, "geofence(${point}, ${shape})" note, out_note, Point is outside fence, "${point} != '' and not(geofence(${point}, ${shape}))"
+    geoshape, shape, Specify a shape to use as a fence geopoint, point, Select a point to see whether it is in the fence,,placement-map note, in_note, Point is inside the fence, "geofence(${point}, ${shape})" note, out_note, Point is outside the fence, "${point} != '' and not(geofence(${point}, ${shape}))"

   You can also find this example `in Google Sheets <https://docs.google.com/spreadsheets/d/1UKLC9ZBT5CdquUqmyMvf2Ofspl5IC2YRPBhV8ruo5bQ>`_

-  The ``geofence`` function is helpful for doing things like validating that a data collector is the expected location when filling out a form.
+  The ``geofence`` function is helpful for things like validating that a data collector is the expected location when filling out a form.
 If you don't need to define precise boundaries, you can instead use the :func:`distance` function to validate that a data collector is within a certain distance of the center of the target location.

-  If you need to validate that data collectors are at an indoor location, keep in mind that location capture is generally inaccurate indoors unless there are cellular and wifi signals available.
-You can address this by asking data collector to capture the location of the building front door before entering or by defining a fence that exceeds the real boundaries of the building.
+  If you need to validate that data collectors are at an indoor location, keep in mind that location capture is generally inaccurate indoors unless there are cellular and WiFi signals available.
+You can address this by asking data collector to capture the location of the building front door before entering or by defining a fence that is, for example, 5 to 10 meters outside the real boundaries of the building.

 .. _utility-functions: